-Convinced that this can be achieved quickly through high-quality officially functioning educational institutions, to which we include digital rules, digital order, digital information and digital science, presented in a virtual-real context, as constituent structural elements of the digital cubic space of the institute of creative specialist in digital entrepreneurship (Figure 1.4).
-In addition, we need to develop technology platforms and research innovation hubs, pursuing the goal of pooling resources for technical, communication and digital skills.
+Figure 3.1.
+Virtual-real slice of digital cubic space of the institute of creative specialist in digital entrepreneurship addition, we need to develop technology platforms and research innovation hubs, pursuing the goal of pooling resources for technical, communication and digital skills.
 The study place and work environment of a student, researcher, graduate student also makes a significant contribution to the creation of digital values of the entrepreneur.